 Fat burners are nutritional supplements that help burn fat and improve energy expenditure and fat metabolism, leading to weight loss.
 They can also reduce fatigue and improve endurance.
 However, excessive intake of fat burners can cause liver damage, fluctuations in blood pressure, anxiety, headaches, heart attack, insomnia and nausea.
 If you experience any adverse effects, discontinue use and consult your doctor regarding the dosage of these supplements.

 The Onlymyhealth editorial team spoke with Dr. Anjali Phatak, Director of Nutripulse and Senior Clinical Nutritionist at Nutripulse, on the side effects of fat burners and whether they are effective in the long term.
-Fat burners are meant to improve your metabolism.
-However, within a few years, the external pressure of accelerating your metabolism may be harmful to you.
+Dr. Phatak explains that while fat burners are meant to improve your metabolism, the external pressure of accelerating your metabolism may be harmful to you in the long run.

 Your body can go into self-defense mode and begin to react in the opposite way, thus weakening you.
 This adverse effect does not manifest instantly and may occur after some time.Fat burners can also cause stomach problems such as diarrhea, constipation, and other bowel problems.
 One of the functions of fat burners is to accelerate metabolism, which can cause an increase in heart rate and cause high blood pressure levels.
 You should see your doctor if you have blood pressure problems due to these fat burners or artificial supplements.Fat-burning supplements are also known to contain ingredients that may have laxative effects.